Archived News & Events

 - February 16, 2022

-- We continued our Seminar Series on Addressing Dementia Across the Public Health Spectrum with a presentation by Dr. Kirk Erickson.
+- We continued our Seminar Series on Addressing Dementia Across the Public Health Spectrum with a presentation, Physical Activity and Brain Health in Older Adults, by Dr. Kirk Erickson.
 Dr. Erickson spoke about the association between physical activity and decreased risk of dementia and cognitive decline, including some of the possible mechanisms that could explain this association and the effects of physical activity on the brain across the lifespan.

 - Seminar recording available here.